-2. Then make 2 X U shapes out of the pipe, with the 25cm at the bottom joined with 2 elbows to 2x 30cm lengths.
-To secure the joins put glue inside the elbow joint before joining to the pipes.
-(If you have the equipment you can solder these joints if you prefer).
+2. Then make 2 X U shapes out of the pipe, with the 25cm at the bottom joined with two elbows to 2x 30cm lengths.
+To secure the joins, glue inside the elbow joint before joining the pipes.
+(If you have the equipment, you can solder these joints if you prefer).

-3. Then you attach the 4 remaining elbow joints to the top of your U’s perpendicular to the elbow joints at the bottom.
+3. Then, you attach the four remaining elbow joints to the top of your U’s perpendicular to the elbow joints at the bottom.

-The DIY magazine rack is finished off by attaching the 2 U’s with the longer 40cm copper pipe.
-However, don’t do this until you have made your denim sling as the pipe needs to be threaded through this.
+The DIY magazine rack is finished by attaching the 2 U’s with the longer 40cm copper pipe.
+However, don’t do this until you have made your denim sling, as the pipe needs to be threaded through this.

 Confused?
-Don’t worry the picture below shows the pipe construction much better than I can explain it.
+Don’t worry; the picture below shows the pipe construction much better than I can explain.

 How To Make The Magazine Rack Denim Sling

 2. Next, unpick the outer seam of each leg.
-You should now have two large pieces of denim, trim these until they are approximately 68cm X 38 cm (give or take a couple of centimeters is ok).
+You should now have two large pieces of denim; trim these until they are approximately 68cm X 38 cm (give or take, a couple of centimetres is ok).

-3. Then, pin these 2 large pieces of denim right sides together.
+3. Pin these two large pieces of denim right sides together.
 Sew down the long edge leaving a 1cm seam edge.

-This is your sling, which is now a tube.
+This will be your sling, which is now a tube.
 One end should have a nice seam from the hem of the jeans.
 The other end will be where you cut the jeans.